ARCHIE ROYAL DAVIS (1907-1980)

 T. W. Wilkinson was the builder.
 Sold in 1992 to Annette Brady and Richard McGann.
 Sold 1995 to Grace Nordhoff and Jonathan Beard.
 Sold 2003 to Jason and Anastasia Balius.
 Sold in 2004 to Daniel Weinlandt and Carol Cappelletti.
 Top photo by George Smart.
 Sold in 2012 to the Camille Blommer Revocable Trust.

 1965 - The Nello L. and Ethel Vredevoogd Teer, Jr. House, 3200 Rugby Road, Durham.
 Jon Condoret worked for Davis and was the principal architect.
-The bottom picture shows the extensive renovations installed since the original design, above.
+Built by George Birmingham.
+The bottom picture shows extensive renovations installed since the original design, above.
 Sold in 1994 to Charles A. and Elizabeth Ann Sanders who still owned it as of 2012.